EverBecerra/Commerce-Database/queries_with_output.md

 </details>

-## 📊 Query 4:
+## 📊 Query 4: Retrieve Full Product Record (USB-C Hub)

-This query retrieves the complete records for the USB-C hub product, including all attributes stored in the 'product' table.
+This query retrieves the complete records for the USB-C Hub product, including all attributes stored in the 'product' table.

 <details>
 	<summary><strong>🔍 Show Query 4 and Output</strong></summary>